 - freedom and independence

 According to Glasser, whether we are aware of it or not, we are all the time acting to meet these needs.
 While we may struggle to choose our feelings and physiology, we are able to directly choose our thoughts and actions.
-Sometimes however, we don’t act effectively, and this can have negative repercussions for our health and well-being.
+Sometimes, however, we don’t act effectively, and this can have negative repercussions for our health and well-being.
+It argues that our needs should, therefore, be met through our chosen actions and behaviours, not external factors.

-Reality therapy is therefore designed to find ways of meeting a person's basic needs, whilst facilitating clients to become aware of, and change negative thoughts and actions.
-This is to help them take control of their behaviour, as well as the world around them.
-Ultimately, reality therapists take the view that changing what we do is key to changing how we feel and to getting what we want.
+Reality therapy is designed to find ways of meeting a person's basic needs, whilst facilitating clients to become aware of, and change, negative thoughts and actions.

 How does reality therapy work?